 Stay:Hotel Santika Palu

 Strategically located in the centre of Palu, Hotel Santika Palu is just a 15-minute drive from Palu Airport.
 The rooms were clean and equipped with all the necessary amenities- the wifi even worked in my room!
 The hotel houses an outdoor swimming pool, fitness centre and full buffet breakfast.

 Only a 10-minute drive from Talise Beach, make sure you venture down to see the sunset.

 3.6554° S, 128.1908° E

-We arrived to, Namalatu beach and were greeted by a bunch of school students, dressed in traditional performance clothes, an open-air stage, and a stunning backdrop.
+We arrived at, Namalatu beach and were greeted by a bunch of school students, dressed in traditional performance clothes, an open-air stage, and a stunning backdrop.
 We took in the scenery and then sat back and watched a magical performance called the Sahureka-reka!
 We ended the morning with fresh young coconuts and selfies with the gorgeous children.